 Odo's transformation sequences in Star Trek: Deep Space Nine now look profoundly dated, but at least they were consistently dated with the same effects applied to every changeling.

-Wizards of Waverly Place: Nearly every episode succumbs to this syndrome, whether it's flying carpets, chandelier-swinging, giant seamonkeys, or random trips to China.
+Wizards of Waverly Place succumbs to this syndrome in nearly every episode, whether it's flying carpets, chandelier-swinging, giant seamonkeys, or random trips to China.
 Almost all scenes in the sky feature blatant blue/greenscreen, especially noticeable considering the characters' outlines, and how they move at a completely different framerate from the clouds/city, etc. Another Waverly Place example is when they go into Alex's journal.
 It looks like the editors were testing Adobe Premiere Elements when they go inside of it.
 One of the characters also falls behind a wall painted like water (there wasn't even a splash!).

 They obviously felt particularly bad about the flying carpet episode.
 At the end Selina Gomez demonstrates how the magic carpet was 'simulated' using a contraption of rollers, a carpet, and greenscreen.